JackBarber98/pruned-nilm/README.md

 git clone https://github.com/JackBarber98/prunedNILM.git
 ```

-The REFIT: Electrical Load Measurements Dataset (Cleaned) is required to create training, validation, and testing datasets.
-This can be downloaded from https://pureportal.strath.ac.uk/en/datasets/refit-electrical-load-measurements-cleaned.
-Extract the files using 7-Zip and place all the CSV files in a folder titled "refit-dataset" in the root of the project.

-To generate the required datasets, run the following command:
+To generate the required training, testing, and validation datasets for a target appliance, run the following command:

 ```bash
 python dataset_generator.py --appliance_name="kettle"
 ```

-Note: A new dataset must be created for each appliance you wish to train a model for.
+Note that a new dataset must be created for each appliance you wish to train a model for.
+The following devices are supported:
+- "kettle"
+- "fridge"
+- "dishwasher"
+- "washingmachine"
+- "microwave"

 ## Pruning Algorithms